uint0/disboard/infra/modules/game-container/README.md

 # Game container

-A game which can be deployed as a container
+A game which can be deployed as a container.